themaxgross/tailwindcss-text-balance/README.md

 }
 ```

-This plugin generates the following utilities:
+This plugin generates the following utilities when the classes are used:

 ```css
 .text-balance {